NeuroTechX/ntx_slack_archive/introductions.md

  >Christophe Grova used to run a Multi-Modal Fusion at the Neuro, is it related?
 (I think now hes at Concordia)

+5/18/2017 12:46 AM

+ **tfunck** :

+ >yannick Hi Yannick, not quite as his work is related to source reconstruction for EEG/MEG  + fMRI.
+I took his course a few years ago though, great stuff.
+I still see him around the MNI from time to time, but I think he did indeed move to Concordia.